wwdaher/RPi_SPI_display/README.md

 This code requires the adafruit_rgb_display library with the ili9341 driver.
 Touch requires the xpt2046 library.
 Drawing is with the PIL library.

-The core driver is monitorscreen.py.
-The code to implement the various graph objects is in graphicobjects.py.
+The activity driver program is monitorscreen.py, and it requires the graphicobjects library.
+The library code to implement the various graph objects is in graphicobjects.py.
+The objects in graphicobjects.py are not tied to the display monitor and can be used in any other application.

 Ensure that SPI is enabled in raspi-config.